-This methodology outlines PACRA's approach to assigning REIT Manager Rating, an independent opinion on the quality of a REIT Manager's investment and operations management.
+This methodology outlines PACRA's approach to assigning REIT Manager Rating, an independent opinion on the quality and expertise deployed by a REIT Management Company and potential vulnerability to investment management and operational challenges.
 PACRA's opinion is based on evaluation of the following factors: i) Profile, ii) Ownership, iii) Governance, iv) Management, v) Investment Risk & Portfolio Management, vi) Customer Relationship, and vii) Investment Performance.
 PACRA also compares the standing of the REIT Management Company with peers in its relative universe.

+Analyst Contacts

-Analyst Contacts Adnan Dilawar +92-42-3586 9504 adnan@pacra.com
+Zoya Aqib +92-42-3586 9504 zoya.aqib@pacra.com